JBZoo/CI-Report-Converter/README.md

 </p>

-At the moment, conversion of reports works with
+At the moment, converting of reports works with
   * Input Formats:
     * [checkstyle](tests/fixtures/origin/phpcs/codestyle.xml) - the most popular sort of error report.
 It works for [Phan](https://github.com/phan/phan), [PHPcs](https://github.com/squizlabs/PHP_CodeSniffer) and others.
     * [junit](tests/fixtures/origin/phpunit/junit-simple.xml) - also it's really popular sort of error report.
 Usually, the format is used to display unit test results.